raithorivera/amihan-app/README.md

 - **DigitalOcean**: A cloud infrastructure provider offering Virtual Private Servers (VPS), storage, and networking features, known for its simplicity and scaling capabilities, making it a popular choice for deploying and managing applications and development environments.

 ---

+#### Contributions

+Everyone is welcome to contribute to this project.
+Feel free to open an issue if you have question or found a bug.

+#### License

+Licensed under the MIT License, Copyright © 2024

+See [LICENSE](LICENSE) for more information.

+---

+Made with ♥ by **raithorivera**.